m-soro/Project_1/README.md

 - LinkedIn Learning
 - My app tester J.K.
 - Sound effects and music from Mixkit.co
-- And the amazing instructors at Per Scholas
+- And the excellent instructors at Per Scholas